navya19j/4D-Segmentation/README.md

 and create following files :-

-Note : If you do not want to run all components, pass empty files to command line argument
+Note : If you do not want to run all components, pass empty files to command line argument corresponding to the components you do not want to run

 - [main_input] :
     ```